Nonparametric Statistical Inference via Metric Distribution Function in Metric Spaces: Theoretical analysis of MDF and EMDF

 The uniform convergence property of EMDF is given as follows. \begin{theorem}[The Glivenko-Cantelli type property of EMDF] Let $\mathcal{M}=\prod\limits_{k=1}^K \mathcal{M}_k$ be a product space and $\mu$ be a probability measure on it.
 Suppose that $\{\mathbf{X}_1, \ldots,\mathbf{X}_n\}$ is a sample of i.i.d observations from $\mu$.
 Define $\mathcal{F}(\mathbf{X}_1^n):=\{(f(\mathbf{X}_1),\ldots,f(\mathbf{X}_n)) | f\in\mathcal{F} \}$.
 If $\mu$ satisfies that

 where $card(\cdot)$ is the cardinality of a set, we have the Glivenko-Cantelli property of our empirical metric distribution function:

 \end{theorem} The conditions of Theorem~\ref{uniform1} are often satisfied in practice.
-The first example is $\mathcal{M}=\mathbb{R}^q$ with the $\ell_p$-norm ($p \geq 1$) and $\mu$ is an arbitrary probability measure.
-The second example is that $\mathcal{M}$ includes all smooth regular curves in the Euclidean space or a sphere in $\mathbb{R}^q$ with the geodesic distance and $\mu$ is an arbitrary probability measure.
+The first example is $\mathcal{M}=\mathbb{R}^q$ with the $\ell_p$-norm (where $p$ is a positive integer or $\infty$), and $\mu$ is an arbitrary probability measure because the set of $\ell_p$ ball has a finite VC-dimension.
+We also allow the dimension of $\mathcal{M}$ to increase as the sample size increases if $\mathcal{M}$ is a Euclidean space.
+Since the VC-dimension of closed balls in Euclidean space $R^{q}$ is $q+2$ (see Example 4.14 in \cite{wainwright_2019}), if $q=o(\frac{n}{\log n })$ the Glivenko-Cantelli property still holds (Lemma 4.14 in \cite{wainwright_2019}).
+The second example is that $\mathcal{M}$ is a smooth regular curve in Euclidean space or a sphere in $\mathbb{R}^q$ with the geodesic distance, and $\mu$ is an arbitrary probability measure.
+In this case, we can reparametrize $\mathcal{M}$ to be a unit speed curve such that every geodesic ball in $\mathcal{M}$ is mapped to an interval in $\mathbb{R}$ and the set of intervals in $\mathbb{R}$ has a finite VC-dimension.
 The third example is that $\mathcal{M}$ is a set of polygonal curves in $\mathbb{R}^d$ with the Hausdorff distance for the Fr{\'e}chet distance \citep{driemel2019vc} and $\mu$ is an arbitrary probability measure.
-Another example is that $\mathcal{M}$ is a separable Hilbert space with a probability measure $\mu$ with support on a finite dimensional subspace.
+Another example is that $\mathcal{M}$ is a separable Hilbert space with a probability measure $\mu$ with support on a finite-dimensional subspace because the set of balls on the support of $\mu$ has a finite VC-dimension.

-Based on the two reconstruction theorems, whether two probability measures are identical depends on whether their MDFs are the same over their support sets only but not the whole space.
-This leads us to consider the Glivenko-Cantelli type property for the MDF over the sample set, because the sample set contains the information of the support of the underlying unknown probability measure. \begin{theorem}[A concentration inequality of EMDF] Let $\mathcal{M}=\prod\limits_{k=1}^K \mathcal{M}_k$ be a product space and $\mu$ be a probability measure on it.
+Based on the two reconstruction theorems, whether the two probability measures are identical depends on whether their MDFs are the same over their support sets but not the whole space.
+This leads us to consider the Glivenko-Cantelli type property for the MDF over the sample set because the sample set contains the information that supports the underlying unknown probability measure. \begin{corollary}[A concentration inequality of EMDF] Let $\mathcal{M}=\prod\limits_{k=1}^K \mathcal{M}_k$ be a product space and $\mu$ be a probability measure on it.
 For each $t>0$, there exists a universal constant $N(t)\in\mathbb{N}$ such that for all $n\geq N(t)$, we have

 which leads to